mleef/Chime/README.md

 }
 ```

-The worker URL can then be communicated with in the same manner as the monolithic setup.
+The worker URL can then be communicated with in the same manner as the monolithic setup through a web socket connection.

 ### System Design
 ![alt text](https://raw.githubusercontent.com/mleef/Chime/master/backend/resources/images/prototype.png "Monolith")